-While UCR encourages students to participate in educational opportunities throughout the world, we do not endorse participation in areas with recognized regional dangers or instabilities as determined by the U.S. State Department.
+While UCR encourages students to participate in educational opportunities throughout the world, we do not endorse participation in areas with recognized regional dangers or instabilities as determined by the U.S. Department of State.

 Checklist and Advice

-You know best how involved you should be in guiding your student through the process of going abroad, although we do recommend you let the student take the initiative to help them grow as a responsible adult.
+You know best how involved you should be in supporting your student through the process of going abroad, although we recommend you let the student take the lead to help them grow as a responsible adult.
 To help you understand the process, here is an education abroad outline with resources:

-- Complete a Student Profile Questionnaire and sign up for an Information Session on MyUCR Abroad.
-They will need to select Guest Account for login.
+- Complete a Student Profile Survey and sign up for an Information Session on MyUCR Abroad.

 - Attend an Information Session.